Bittrex VS Poloniex: Crypto Exchange Comparison

 - Crypto-to-crypto exchanges only

 - A serious margin trading crash in 2019

 We hope that our Bittrex vs Poloniex review has helped you understand that both platforms have had their peaks and nadirs, but have still managed to show true integrity and readiness to solve these challenging situations.
 How to choose between the two?
 Let’s try to sum up.

 First of all, the platforms offer a wide range of altcoins but no fiat-to-crypto exchange (except for Bittrex in some limited cases we’ve already discussed).
 While some traders see this as an advantage – the fact that you have so many coins to trade with – others perceive it as misleading since not every digital coin is worth investing in.

 Both exchanges have low trading fees, with those on Bittrex remaining fixed at 0.25% for any type of trade.
 The Poloniex interface is the less confusing one for beginners, plus they have developed a mobile app as well.
 They also have margin trading as an investment option.

 Bittrex, on the other hand, has stronger security measures thanks to its dedicated founding team of cybersecurity experts.
 It has never been hacked or had a major crash, unlike Poloniex which is still recuperating from the CLAM flash crash earlier this year.

-Having all this in mind, reevaluate the platforms yourself based on our criteria, and dive into the world of cryptocurrency with confidence!
+Having all this in mind, reevaluate the platforms to decide on the best exchange, and dive into the world of cryptocurrency with confidence!